 - Representing Brine, Inc., a leading manufacturer of lacrosse, soccer and other sporting goods equipment, in connection with its acquisition by New Balance, Inc.

 Our clients include both licensors and licensees, and we are involved at all stages of licensing transactions.
-Our software licensing practice includes inbound and outbound licensing of computer programs and other applications, and our attorneys have represented some of the region’s largest users in this regard.
+Our software licensing practice includes inbound and outbound licensing of computer programs and other applications, and our attorneys have represented some of the region’s largest financial institutions and other users in this regard.

 Services we provide include: